-This year, we want to help even more - so we're starting collection of unused books even earlier than before.
-From Monday, 23 January, if you have any unwanted textbooks lying around, drop them off at your site library* or a number of other new locations, to support next year’s students.
+This year, we want to help even more - so as you finish your exams, if you have any unwanted textbooks lying around, drop them off at your site library* or a number of other locations, to support next year’s students.

 - The Students' Union